diegodscamara/diegodscamara/README.md

 ## Frontend Developer

-Hey there!
-I’m a Front End Developer who loves creating user-friendly interfaces using a variety of technologies and tools.
-My skills include ReactJS, NextJS, KnockoutJS, JavaScript, TypeScript, HTML, and CSS, as well as design tools like Figma and Adobe XD.

-When it comes to options, I’m your go-to person for Styled Components, TailwindCSS, Chakra UI, Sass, Less, Bootstrap, Wordpress, and Elementor.
-I pride myself on my adaptability, which allows me to quickly switch gears and meet project needs.

-I’ve integrated frontend systems with content management systems and have experience working with both GraphQL and REST APIs.
-You can count on me to use code versioning tools such as Azure DevOps, GitFlow, GitHub, GitLab, and BitBucket.
+As a Front End Developer, I have a passion for creating user-friendly interfaces using technologies such as ReactJS, NextJS, JavaScript, TypeScript, HTML, CSS, and my design skills extend beyond coding, as I’m proficient in Figma to bring my visions to life.
+I integrate frontend systems with content management systems and have experience with both GraphQL and REST APIs.
+With expertise in Scrum, Kanban, Agile, and code versioning tools.

+Additionally, I am proactive, skilled in conflict resolution, possess strong analytical and problem-solving skills, and have excellent communication skills that ensure project success.
+I work collaboratively as part of a team and mentor junior developers, while also dedicating myself to continuous improvement and making web applications more efficient as I'm always exploring new technologies to stay ahead of the curve.

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=diegodscamara&show_icons=true&theme=gradient)